AlgoClaw/Govee/decoded/v1.2/explanation_v1.2.md

 ## Initial Notes:
 The bash/shell scripts in this directory (https://github.com/AlgoClaw/Govee/tree/main/decoded/v1.2) programatically perform the steps described below.

-Simply modify the "govee_00_multi.sh" (https://github.com/AlgoClaw/Govee/blob/main/decoded/v1.2/govee_00_multi.sh) script, as needed, and execute to generate the desired output JSONs.
+Modify the "govee_00_multi.sh" (https://github.com/AlgoClaw/Govee/blob/main/decoded/v1.2/govee_00_multi.sh) script, as needed, and execute to generate the desired output JSONs.

 Model specific paramters may not be correct in "model_specific_parameters.json" (https://github.com/AlgoClaw/Govee/blob/main/decoded/v1.2/model_specific_parameters.json).
 However, these parameters should be easy to update/add/correct with minimal samples of emperical examples.
 ***